ncoghlan/pulpdist/doc/config_tutorial.rst

 remote listing to identify the trees to be synchronised and then issuing a separate rsync command to mirror each tree.

+The "versioned tree" name comes from the original use case for this plugin, which is to mirror a subset of versions from a product directory where each version is split out into a separate directory, but new maintenance releases may be added to old version directories.
+In practice, the plugin works for any tree where it is desirable to mirror a subset of the available top-level directories using a set of selection filters that differ from those used for the actual mirror operations.

 Defining the Local Mirror
 ^^^^^^^^^^^^^^^^^^^^^^^^^